 With more than 65 certificate and degree programs at Middlesex Community College, there are options for transfer degrees, technical degrees and career training.
+Popular options include an associate degree in veterinary technology and an accounting technician certificate.
 Those who can't make it to the Middletown campus can choose from hundreds of credit and non-credit online courses.
 There are also dozens of fully online career training programs available, making MxCC one of the state's more prominent online colleges.

 Regardless of their program, students at MxCC have access to tutoring, academic advising and other student support services.
 Half of those enrolled receive financial aid as well.